zefie/BeatnikProject2019/README.md

 ## Note regarding Firewalls:

 Opening .kar files runs a internal "HTTP Server" (not standard by any means), because Beatnik won't open a .kar even though its just a .mid.
-The HTTP server is used to make Beatnik think its getting a .mid, but we send it a .kar, without having to modify your filesystem or create temporary files.
+The miniHTTP is used to make Beatnik think its getting a .mid, but we send it a .kar, without having to modify your filesystem or create temporary files.
+The miniHTTP is also used to send files in which Beatnik chokes on the filename, such as files with '''[ ]''' in them.
 Therefore, if you get any prompts regarding a firewall listening on a port (should be localhost!), then this is why.

 ## Screenshot
 ![](https://i.imgur.com/KHCo2e5.png)